lennox-codes/lennox-codes/README.md

 <br>

 <p>
-I am a software developer based in Waterloo, ON.
-I have a proven track record of creating and implementing successful frontend and backend web applications using industry-standard practices.
-As a developer, I aspire to use my creativity, eagerness to learn, and expertise to help bring innovative ideas to fruition and demonstrate my commitment to developing highly sophisticated software solutions for your company.
+I find satisfaction in using my creativity and affinity for problem-solving to help bring innovative ideas to fruition, demonstrating my commitment to delivering highly sophisticated / well-thought-out solutions.
 </p>

-- 🔭 I’m currently working on [QuickCards](https://github.com/lennox-codes/QuickCards) (a web application to share greeting cards with your loved ones)

 - ❓ Ask me about anything related to MERN stack and related technologies

-- ⚡ Fun fact: My favorite colors are blue and grey.
+- ⚡ Fun fact: I once went on a 36-hour marathon binge-watching HxH.

 📕 Favorite Quote:
 > Nothing in the world can take the place of persistence.
 Talent will not; nothing is more common than unsuccessful men with talent.
 Genius will not; unrewarded genius is almost a proverb.
 Persistence and determination alone are omnipotent."